-Some people may think an immigration lawyer is only necessary if they’re dealing with a serious legal dispute, but immigration attorneys can actually help with a variety of issues concerning immigration law.
+Some people may think a lawyer is only necessary if they’re dealing with a serious legal dispute, but attorneys can actually help with a variety of issues concerning immigration law.
 Immigration refers to the act of leaving one country to live in another, either on a temporary or permanent basis.
 Immigration law handles anything regarding immigration, from becoming a U.S. citizen to preventing deportation.

 Whatever type of immigration issue you’re dealing with, it’s always best to rely on the legal guidance of an experienced, knowledgeable attorney.